 Sampras only had good things to say about his opponent: “I’m very disappointed, obviously, but I lost to a really, really good player today.
 He played great.
 He’s a great shot maker.
 He won the big points.
 He came up with some really good stuff at huge times.
 I give him a lot of credit.
 He really played very well.”

 What next?
 Federer would go on to break Sampras’ record at Wimbledon

-Although Sampras’ decline would accelerate in the following months – he would leave the top 10 after Wimbledon and would not win a single tournament in 2001 – the American would still believe in his chances to triumph at a major tournament.
+Although Sampras’ decline would accelerate in the following months – he would exit the top 10 after Wimbledon and would not win a single tournament in 2001 – the American would still believe in his chances to triumph at a Major tournament.
 In fact, he would triumph one final time at the 2002 US Open, edging Andre Agassi (6-3, 6-4, 5-7, 6-4).
 As this would remain his last match, he would become the only player in tennis history to end his career with a Grand Slam victory.

 In his press conference after the 2001 fourth round, Sampras had accurately predicted the future, “There are a lot of young guys coming up, and Roger is one of them, but I think he’s a little more extra special than the other guys.”